Refuge room: the solution for your hypersensitive child?

 The brain of a hypersensitive child processes stimuli differently, resulting in intense and prolonged reactions to emotions, noises, or textures.

 Hypersensitivity develops from intrauterine life.
-Studies suggest a genetic influence, with approximately 50% of sensitivity inherited.
-The environment plays a crucial role in its expression, with a calm setting mitigating excessive reactions.
+Studies suggest genetic influence, with approximately 50% of sensitivity transmitted hereditarily.
+Environment plays a crucial role in its expression, with a serene setting attenuating excessive reactions.

 Here are the main revealing signs of a hypersensitive child to observe daily:

-• Intense and disproportionate emotional reactions to ordinary situations
+• Intense and disproportionate emotional reactions to mundane situations

-• Increased sensitivity to changes and novelties requiring adaptation time
+• Heightened sensitivity to changes and new things requiring adaptation time

-• Difficulties managing frustration and criticism with an exacerbated perception of judgments
+• Difficulty managing frustration and criticism with heightened perception of judgment

 • Sensory hypersensitivity to noises, bright lights, odors, and uncomfortable textures